svenhb/GRBL-Plotter/README.md

 Written in C# VisualStudio 2015.
 If you like GRBL-Plotter, show it to me with a small donation :-) [![Donate](https://www.paypalobjects.com/en_US/DE/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PVBK8U866QNQ6)

+### New in Version 1.3.2.x
+* Add probing window with edge / corner finder, center finder and tool length correction
+* Increased number of custom buttons to 32
+* Add a rough localization for spanish, french, russian and chinese language The translation was done with google translator, so maybe not quite right.
+In addition, the texts are sometimes too long and do not fit into the controls.
+* Bug fix saving G-Code
+* Bug fix Game pad support

 ### New in Version 1.3.0.x
 #### New feature 'use cases':
 * select a 'use-case' when importing DXF or SVG